INL/BlackLab/doc/technical/design/plan-distributed.md

 - [ ] [Compress the forward index?](https://github.com/INL/BlackLab/issues/289), probably using VInt, etc. which Lucene incorporates and Mtas already uses.<br>(OPTIONAL BUT RECOMMENDED)

-## Integrate with Solr (standalone)

-- [x] Refactor BlackLab Server to isolate executing the requests from gathering parameters and sending the response.
-Essentially, each operation would get a request class (containing all required parameters, checked, converted and ready for BlackLab to use) and results class (containing the requested hits window, docinfos, and an object for the running count).
-We can reuse these classes and the methods that perform the actual operations when we implement them in Solr.
-They can also form the basis for API v2 in BlackLab Server itself.
-- [x] Study how Mtas integrates with Solr
-- [x] Add a request handler that can perform a simple BlackLab request (e.g. group hits)
-- [x] Add other operations to the request handler (find hits, docs, snippet, metadata, highlighted doc contents, etc.)
-  - [x] share as much BLS code as possible
-  - [x] move BLS URL parsing into QueryParamsBls?
-  - [x] read config file from core dir
-- [x] Enable indexing via Solr (custom or via standard import mechanisms?)
-- [x] Make it possible to run the tests on the Solr version too
-- [x] Create a Dockerfile for Solr+BlackLab

 ## BlackLab Proxy

 The proxy supports the full BlackLab Server API, but forwards requests to be executed by another server:

 - Solr (standalone or SolrCloud)
 - it could even translate version 2 of the API to version 1 and forward requests to an older BLS.
 This could help us support old user corpora in AutoSearch.

-Tasks:

-- [x] Adapt the aggregator to be a generic BlackLab proxy with pluggable backend
-- [x] Translate BLS requests to Solr requests.
-- [x] Ensure compatibility between API v3 and v4.

 LATER?
 - [ ] (optional) implement logic to decide per-corpus what backend we need to send the request to.
 I.e. if it's an old index, send it to the old BLS, otherwise send it to Solr.
 Also implement a merged "list corpora" view.